-Keep in mind that this 16-hour rule can only be used once per week and only for drivers who use the same route daily.
+Keep in mind that this 16-hour rule can only be used once per week and only for drivers who report to the same work location daily.
 With many fleet management solutions that have gps tracking, fleet managers will be able to check whether your hos is accurate.

 In addition, drivers can be pulled over and required to show their ELD, especially if they seem to be driving recklessly due to fatigue.

 Why the DOT Regulates the Hours of Service

 There are regulations in place to ensure that CMV drivers aren’t overworked.
 A driver that is tired or worn out is much more likely to break the driving limit and get into traffic accidents.
 The DOT forces drivers to take mandatory breaks from driving for a certain number of hours.